nikhilpatelmd/eleventy-excellent/src/trials/anexxai.md

   - 'Hypersensitivity to andexanet alfa or its components'
 interventionDetails: 'Andexanet alfa: Intravenous bolus followed by a 2-hour infusion.
 Dose (low or high) depended on the specific factor Xa inhibitor, dose, and time since last intake.
 Plus standard supportive care.'
 controlDetails: 'Usual-care group: Received standard treatments for bleeding management as per institutional guidelines, which could include prothrombin complex concentrates (PCCs), fresh frozen plasma (FFP), or supportive care without specific reversal agents.
 No andexanet alfa.'
-pico: 'In adult patients with acute major bleeding (including ICH) associated with recent use of a factor Xa inhibitor, does andexanet alfa, compared with usual care, result in better hemostatic efficacy and improved clinical outcomes?'
 primaryOutcome: 'Hemostatic efficacy, defined as achieving both: 1) ≤20% increase in intracranial hematoma volume or ≤35% increase in hematoma volume for ICH patients (depending on ICH type) or cessation of extracranial bleeding, AND 2) ≥50% reduction in anti-factor Xa activity from baseline to nadir (1-2 hours after infusion end or 12 hours after randomization for usual care).
 Assessed from randomization through 12 hours.'
 secondaryOutcomes:
   - 'Change in anti-factor Xa activity from baseline'